bbglab/oncodrivefml/README.md

     13:14:59 INFO: Creating figures
     13:15:08 INFO: Done

-Ignore this warning that is due to that we are using a small dataset for example purposes.
-You can browse the results at the `output` folder.
+Ignore this warning that is due to the fact that we are using a small example dataset.
+You can browse the results in the `output` folder.